carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Once you've identified the set of genes related to a specific metabolism/function/type of organism, and you have written a question or generated a hypothesis, find the average coverage to each of those ORFs in your dataset.
 Remember that more than one ORF may have that function.

-You will have to compare your mapping of your own reads to your own dataset to a mapping made by one of your classmates to their own dataset.
+Many of you will probably want to compare your mapping of your own reads to your own dataset to a mapping made by one of your classmates to their own dataset.
 The bam files and ORF coverage files should be saved in /Accounts/Genomics_Bioinformatics_shared/mapping.

 **Describe your results and create at least one graph to visualize those results.
 This should represent a mini 'Results' section in a lab report or paper.
 Interpret your results within the context of the ecosystem you are investigating.
 This should represent a mini 'Discussion' section in a lab report or paper.**